aloutfi/aloutfi/README.md

 # Hello, folx! :wave:

-I'm Andrew (he/they), a software architect obsessed with designing and building distributed, scalable, cloud-native, data-intensive systems.
-I have extensive technical expertise in Python, Kubernetes, GitHub Actions, Terraform, GCP, and AWS.
+I'm Andrew (he/they) 👨‍💻, a Senior Software Engineer and Architect who is passionate about crafting cutting-edge, distributed, scalable, and cloud-native data-intensive systems. 🌐

+🚀 My technical expertise spans a broad spectrum, encompassing Python, Kubernetes, GitHub Actions, Terraform, GCP, and AWS, to name a few.
+I thrive in diverse paradigms such as web development, IoT, cloud computing, DevOps, and machine learning.

-I have worked in the industry since 2016 and have experience in various domains, including web, IoT, cloud, DevOps, and machine learning.
-I have assumed various roles, including people manager, project manager, lead engineer, and mentor, which have equipped me with a holistic understanding of the technology landscape.
+🛠️ Since 2016, I've delved into various problem domains, from Transportation Research to Pharmacogenomics and B2B2C logistics.
+Throughout my journey, I've worn many hats, including people manager, project manager, lead engineer, and mentor.
+This has given me the privilege of gaining a holistic perspective of the ever-evolving technology landscape and development lifecycle.

-In my free time, I enjoy traveling, hiking, mountain biking, and building full-stack web applications with my partner @synesdeija
+🌟 Beyond my professional endeavors, I enjoy exploring new horizons through travel, embracing the great outdoors with hiking and mountain biking, and embarking on creative adventures by building full-stack web applications.
+You can catch me collaborating with my partner, @synesdeija, on these exciting projects. 🌄🚴‍♂️🌆

 ## Blog Posts